Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/ViewModelToModelAttribute.md

 ### AdditionalConstructorArgs

-Gets or sets the additional constructor args.This args would be passed to constructor.
+Gets or sets the additional constructor args.
+This args would be passed to constructor.

 ### AdditionalPropertiesToWatch

-Gets or sets the additional properties to triger converter.This args would be passed to constructor.
+Gets or sets the additional properties to triger converter.
+This args would be passed to constructor.

 ### ConverterType

-Gets or sets the type of the converter.The default value is TwoWay.
+Gets or sets the type of the converter.
+The default value is TwoWay.

 ### Mode

-Gets or sets the mode of the mapping.The default value is TwoWay.
+Gets or sets the mode of the mapping.
+The default value is TwoWay.

 ### Model

-Gets the property name that holds the model object.Must be a property on the [ViewModelBase](#) implementation, but is allowed to be private.
+Gets the property name that holds the model object.
+Must be a property on the [ViewModelBase](#) implementation, but is allowed to be private.